gchrupala/supervision/thesis.rst

   - Data and Experiments - describe how you obtained or collected your data and provide summary statistics.
 Describe your experimental setup (data preprocessing, model choice/parameters etc).
-  - Results - specify the settings of the final model.
-Report the quantitative results you obtained on the final test set.
+  - Results - Report the quantitative results you obtained on the final test set with your best model.
   - Discussion - interpret the results and include error analysis or other qualitative analysis (with examples).
 Discuss relation to other research